 Habitually avoiding fat may lead to deficiencies in essential fats which, as their name implies, must be present in our diet as they are needed for essential body functions.

-Of course we’re all different with unique genetics and health history.
+Of course were all different with unique genetics and health history.
 A consultation with a Functional Medicine practitioner can provide you with one to one support in implementing personalised dietary strategies and lifestyle modifications to achieve your health goals.
 Contact me to start your journey towards optimum health.

 FOR ALL THE LATEST NUTRITION & WELLNESS NEWS & OFFERS